Steak-umm: Product description

 It is sometimes used as a substitute for chipped beef.

 Twitter account

 In 2017, Steak-umm started a campaign to have its Twitter account, @steak_umm, verified with a blue check with the hashtag #VerifySteakUmm.
 They acquired verified account status on January 15, 2018.

-The Twitter account gained even more notoriety during the COVID-19 pandemic.
-This was due to the trend of brands using Twitter as if they were average people.
+The Twitter account gained even more notoriety during the COVID-19 pandemic, due to the growing popularity of brands assuming casual, self-aware Twitter personas.
 The Steak-Umm account started posting inspirational tweets, jokes, and even getting into some controversy with Neil DeGrasse Tyson.
-The exact reason(s) for the account's growth in popularity have been the subject of an academic study and dialogue between researchers.
+The exact reasons for the account's growth in popularity have been the subject of an academic study and dialogue between researchers.